Coraopolis Bridge: Third Sixth Street Bridge

 The third Sixth Street Bridge was designed by the nationally significant engineer Theodore Cooper (1839–1919).
 This bridge has been identified as the last surviving structure entirely designed by Cooper, whose involvement extended even to such details as the bridge's handrail, lamps, and fascia.

 The third Sixth Street Bridge, like most roadway river bridges in the 19th century, was privately built and operated as a toll crossing.
 The total cost of construction was $560,000.
 This cost was underwritten by the Sixth Street Bridge Company and Fidelity Title and Trust Company, successors to the Allegheny Bridge Company, which had received its charter in 1810.
 When the bridge was opened in 1893, the toll was set at two cents for each man, while women crossed at no charge.
 Beginning in the late 1890s, Allegheny County and the City of Pittsburgh undertook a systematic program of acquiring the privately owned bridges within their jurisdiction and eliminating their tolls.
 The Sixth Street Bridge was purchased by Allegheny County in 1911 along with nine other bridges at the combined price of $2,851,000; all ten of these bridges were subsequently declared free.

 The trusses for the third Sixth Street Bridge were fabricated by the Union Bridge Company.
 This company had been formed in 1884 by the merging of the Central Bridge Company of Buffalo, New York, and Kellogg and Maurice of Athens, Pennsylvania.
 The Buffalo plant was closed around 1890, so presumably the trusses were produced in the shops which remained at Athens.

 The superstructure was erected by the Baird Brothers, John and William, who first advertised in the Pittsburgh and Allegheny City Directory in 1886 as contractors located at Home and Valley Streets.
 In the 1891 and 1892 editions of the Directory they were listed as bridge builders; their listings no longer appeared by 1900, and by 1911 William Baird had left the construction business and had begun managing a hotel.

 The Baird Brothers had been involved with numerous bridge projects and companies in the late nineteenth century.
-William Baird had worked on seven bridges crossing the Missouri River, the Merchants Bridge across the Mississippi River at St. Louis, two bridges crossing the Ohio River at Wheeling, West Virginia, the bridge carrying the Baltimore & Ohio Railroad across the Susquehanna River, and bridges at Steubenville, Ohio, and Poughkeepsie, New York.
-John Baird had also been involved in the construction of the Eads Bridge in St. Louis and the Cairo bridge in Memphis, and had been employed by the McCann Construction Company, the Keystone Bridge Company and American Bridge Company.
+William Baird had worked on seven bridges crossing the Missouri River, the Merchants Bridge across the Mississippi River at St. Louis, two bridges crossing the Ohio River at Wheeling, West Virginia, the bridge carrying the Baltimore and Ohio Railroad across the Susquehanna River, and bridges at Steubenville, Ohio, and Poughkeepsie, New York.
+John Baird had also been involved in the construction of the Eads Bridge in St. Louis and the Cairo bridge in Memphis, and was employed by the McCann Construction Company, the Keystone Bridge Company, and American Bridge Company.